Farmer leader Jagjit Singh Dallewal holds talks with SC committee, refuses medical aid

 The hunger strike is part of a wider campaign by Punjab’s farm groups to press the Centre to accept their demand for legally guaranteed minimum support prices.
 The minimum support price is the cost at which the government procures crops from farmers.

-On Monday, Singh told Dallewal that the Supreme Court was worried about his health.
+On Monday, Singh told the farm leader that the Supreme Court was worried about his health.
 “On every date of hearing, he [Justice Surya Kant] keeps issuing directions to ensure your good health,” Singh said.

-However, Dallewal said the committee should press the Supreme Court to issue a direction to the Centre, The Indian Express reported.
+However, Dallewal said the committee should press the Supreme Court to issue a direction to the Union government, The Indian Express reported.

 “I respect Justice Surya Kant but how do I ask him why he does not give any direction to the Centre, when our issue is to be sorted by Centre?” he asked.
 “When the Punjab advocate general asks him to direct the Centre, then Surya Kant ji does not listen.”